 Scoliosis used to be considered pathological, which is why screening began in the first place.
 If a child was diagnosed with scoliosis, the thought was that they would suffer pain and functional disability for life, especially if not treated.
 Now doctors know better, since scoliosis is mostly an innocuous condition in its mild to moderate forms and even advanced cases may be completely asymptomatic.
 However, the tradition of screening for scoliosis in school remains unchanged and the process of such examination leaves much to be desired.

-Scoliosis in School Screening Process
+Scoliosis Screening Process

 Before we begin, let’s first say that many children have been accurately diagnosed with scoliosis during routine school screening and have been recommended to follow-up with their doctor for necessary treatment.
 In these cases, school screening can be extremely beneficial, especially when parents are not overly active in their child’s healthcare and do not notice the telltale signs of scoliosis themselves.
 However, the process of school scoliosis exams is flawed in many ways, including all of the following factors detailed below: